RedDragonWebDesign/LandOfLafton/README.md

 * Goblin caves - redo the witch's lair (which is what it's called in the menus) to be a witch's lair, not a minotaur lair. in addition, add magic mouths. in addition, look at my old D&D binder to see old map of it and other notes. in addition, change the random encounters in that zone to not be minotaurs.
 * Goblin caves - has too many random encounters. reduce their frequency by like 50%. this includes both the west half (non goblins) and the east half (goblins).
-* Pass - I have a note that Hobgoblin Pass is buggy.
 * Drow 1 - There's a nasty battle that is duplicated once at each door.
 Should merge those together so that PCs don't trigger it twice by mistake.
 * Transfer - Gobville's and Gorbobina's shops has a bunch of expensive and weird magic items instead of regular items